Table of Contents

 Baby teeth are just as vital and essential for kids as permanent teeth are for adults.
-That’s why taking your daughter or son regularly to the dentist should be a priority to keep them in good health.
+That’s why taking your daughter or son regularly to the dentist in Tijuana should be a priority to keep them in good health.
 But if you are a new parent, you are probably wondering when is the right time to take them for their first dentist visit.
 Should you take them when the first tooth arrives, or maybe wait for more to grow?
 What about even before they start growing?
 Well, the answer might be all of them!

 The American Academy of Pediatric Dentistry (AAPD) recommends that a child goes to the dentist by age one or within six months after the first tooth erupts.
 Primary teeth typically begin growing at around six months of age, so keeping the baby teeth healthy from their first appearance is vital for the child.

 The Importance Of Baby Teeth

 The first set of teeth of your little ones are necessary for him to learn how to chew and speak correctly, and not having them could affect their right development.
 They also serve the purpose of saving the space for the child’s future permanent teeth.